Robbie Steinhouse

-Robbie Steinhouse (born December 8, 1961) is a British former businessman, entrepreneur, author.
+Robbie Steinhouse (born December 8, 1961) is a British author, business coach, former businessman and entrepreneur.
 For the past 23 years has been focused on delivering coaching and personal development training.
 He is an International Coaching Federation certified coach and works with individuals and organizations around the world.

 Early life and education

 Robbie Steinhouse was born on December 8, 1961 in London.
 Initially he pursued a career in business.
 He graduated from Middlesex University with a Bachelor of Science (BSc) in Mathematics for Business in 1984.
 Robbie is a graduate of the Curtis Brown Creative Writing Fiction course and an ACC ICF certified coach.

 Career

 Ever since leaving the formal education space, Steinhouse has been an entrepreneur.
-Starting in the late 1980’s, Steinhouse built and ran businesses in recruitment, property and insurance.
+Starting in the late 1980's, Steinhouse built and ran businesses in recruitment, property and insurance.
 He was introduced to coaching and personal development in the early 2000s.
 Steinhouse describes their combination as an excellent method in helping him navigate his growing businesses.
 This interest subsequently led him to give up his executive role and focus entirely on coaching and training in 2002.

 He is a guest lecturer at University College London and Ecole Polytechnique Paris.
 Robbie is a regular media commentator, podcast and radio guest appearing on BBC Radio, in The Guardian, Sunday Times and other media around the world.